nallasuryateja/nallasuryateja/README.md

 --->
 # 💫 About Me:
 - 👋 Hi, I’m @nallasuryateja
-- 👀 I’m interested in Technology
+- 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Full stack development course
 - 💞️ I’m looking to collaborate on React Projects
 - 📫 How to reach me linkedin(see in Bio)